Students love making predictions. And building anticipation for what might happen next is an easy way to make reading fun.

 - During Reading- How will a character respond to the problem?
 Who might help the character solve the problem?

-- Before Reading- Which predictions were correct?
+- After Reading- Which predictions were correct?
 Which predictions were incorrect?
 Why were the predictions incorrect?

 Once students have mastered answering these types of simple questions.
 It’s time to take it up a notch.
 For predictions to be a truly useful comprehension tool, students need to base their predictions on evidence from the text.
 So, for example, if your students predict that the main character will meet an alien, ask the students to point to the evidence.
 If there’s a spaceship hovering ominously above the main character, great, the aliens are probably coming!
 If not, encourage them to take a closer look at the clues left by the author.